 Your brain is a pretty powerful thing, and yet, you can't seem to remember where you left your keys last night.
 There's a lot to be said for having a routine and keeping things in the same place every time (can you say "landing strip"?).
 But sometimes, you just need a good, solid memory trick.

-Here are 15 helpful tricks to keep from losing things, remembering things, and just generally keeping your life together:
+Here are 15 helpful tricks to remember things, keep from losing things, and just generally get your life together:

 Never forget a phone charger in a hotel room:

 When you get to the hotel, unpack your suitcase and place it next to a wall outlet.
 Plug in your charger and wrap the cord around the suitcase handle.
 Leave it there for the duration of your visit. – PureWow

 To remember something you need to take with you:

 Take the thing that needs to get to work or school or anywhere else, and stick in it a plastic bag or tote, then hang that bag right from the inside doorknob.

 So you remember to pack the last-minute essentials:

 When you pack a suitcase the night before a trip, you have to leave out everyday essentials like your phone charger and the toothbrush you'll use the next morning.
 To remember to pack them, leave noticeably absurd placeholders in their place on top of your open suitcase, like a hefty extension cord to symbolize your phone charger.

 Step 1 happens as soon as you park: Look to see what section you're in.
 Step 2: Create a mental snapshot.
 If you're in section 3D, imagine three dogs chasing each other around your car. – AARP

 To keep from forgetting something you're carrying around: